tymyrddin/purple/source/docs/distribution-networks/observable-semantics/reading-across-the-record.md

 ## What the whole reading needs

-So the record tells malice from its legitimate twin only when several things hold at once: the records that agree are independent, not copies of one editable source; they are read against the class's own baseline; the signature is present, or its absence lines up with corroboration; and the evidence is [obtainable inside the clock](obtainability.md).
+So the record tells malice from its legitimate twin only when four things hold at once.
+The signature discriminates: read against the class's own baseline, its presence or absence actually separates the explanations rather than sitting inside the ordinary noise.
+The records that carry it are independent, not copies of one editable source.
+The signature is present, or its absence lines up with corroboration.
+And the evidence is [obtainable inside the clock](obtainability.md).
 Any one missing, and the honest answer is the one the law permits, unknown, reached not because nothing happened but because the record could not be made to say.

 *Last updated: 14 July 2026*